 The next morning Hannah wakes up feeling drugged but is unable to tell John since he’s pissed that she was drinking again.
 John grounds her and leaves the house.
 Hannah returns to investigating the family that was killed and discovers medical records showing they actually had a son, David, who was agoraphobic and had violent tendencies.

 Hannah puts together that it was David who killed the family 10 years ago because they were trying to get him admitted into a psychiatric hospital.
 So despite there being medical records that the family had another child, no one at any point decided to look for him?

 I could see that if the family disappeared but the family was murdered, it was big news.
 We see a news report about it earlier.

 Hannah tells John and Melanie what she found and the two decide to call the psychiatric hospital to find out if it’s true.
 While they’re upstairs calling, Hannah goes to the kitchen to get a glass of water and in the reflection of the glass cupboard door, sees David climbing out of another cupboard.

 Hannah runs upstairs yelling for John and as he and Melanie exit the room to investigate, David jumps out of the attic and attacks John.
 Melanie and Hannah run downstairs and trip the security alarm as John is dragged into the attic by David with a wire.

 John is able to free himself and finds a bat but is once again attacked by David who overpowers him and knocks him out.
 Police arrive and enter the attic finding John still alive.
-They call out to David to exit with his hands up and he runs out from behind a box but he’s immediately shot multiple times.
+They call out to David to exit with his hands up and because he instead runs out from behind a box, he’s immediately shot multiple times.